 3.2.
-Hamacher T-norm and Subtract Clustering based ANFIS
+Hamacher T-Norm and Subtract Clustering Based ANFIS

-The proposed model differs from regular ANFIS in two points:
+The proposed model Fig. (2) differs from regular ANFIS in two points:

 - 1. It makes Hamacher parameter variable and adaptive by adopting back-propagation algorithm, and needs to calculate the gradient with respect to each parameter and input. - 2.
-It's combined with subtract clustering and employ it to determine the amount and value of each rule.
+It is combined with subtract clustering and employs it to determine the amount and value of each rule.